yusup-rd/laravel-spm/README.md

 # Project Management App

-A simple project management application using Laravel 11, Tailwind and CSS.
+A simple project management application using Laravel 11, React and Tailwind CSS.

 ## Features